glasnt/talks/2019_10_PyGotham.podium/slides.md

 # Platform as a Service
 ### worry about:<br>your .prokyon[django] app, data

-.footnotes[Example providers: Heroku, Divio, PythonAnywhere]
+.footnotes[Example providers: Heroku, Divio, Google Cloud, PythonAnywhere]

 ???